Mahango Game Park: Flora

-Vegetation consists of 38% shrubland and 62% grass land.
+Vegetation consists of 38% shrubland and 62% grassland.
 Riparian forests are an important form of dense vegetation against the dry woodlands in the higher reaches of the river valley and reed beds, swamps, and open flooded grasslands of the flood plains.
 In view of this varying vegetational pattern, the park is rich in flora; with a reported 869 species from 88 families.
 The important riparian woodland species are Garcinia, Sclerocarya, Diospyros, Acacia and Grewia.
 The species reported from the desert areas are Pterocarpus, Ricinodendron, Ziziphus, Baikiaea and shrubs of Baphia.
 The flood plains have Phoenix and baobab (Adansonia); the baobab trees in the park are very large.
 One of the more commonly found trees in the park is the baobab.